Pope Benedict XVI: Resignation

-On 11 February 2013, the Vatican confirmed that Benedict would resign the papacy on 28 February 2013, as a result of his advanced age, becoming the first pope to resign since Gregory XII in 1415.
-At the age of 85 years and 318 days on the effective date of his retirement, he was the fourth-oldest person to hold the office of pope.
+On 11 February 2013, the Vatican announced that Benedict would resign the papacy on 28 February 2013, as a result of his advanced age, becoming the first pope to resign since Gregory XII in 1415.
+Aged 85 years and 318 days on the effective date of his retirement, he was the fourth-oldest person to hold the office of pope.
 The move was unexpected, as all popes in modern times had held office until death.
 Benedict was the first pope to resign without external pressure since Celestine V in 1294.

 In his declaration of 10 February 2013, Benedict resigned as "Bishop of Rome, Successor of Saint Peter".
 In a statement, he cited his deteriorating strength and the physical and mental demands of the papacy; addressing his cardinals in Latin, he gave a brief statement announcing his resignation.
 He also declared that he would continue to serve the Church "through a life dedicated to prayer".

 According to a statement from the Vatican, the timing of the resignation was not caused by any specific illness but was to "avoid that exhausting rush of Easter engagements".
 After two weeks of ceremonial farewells, the Pope left office at the appointed time and sede vacante was declared.
 Benedict was succeeded by Cardinal Jorge Mario Bergoglio, who took the papal name of Francis on 13 March 2013.

 On the eve of the first anniversary of Benedict's resignation he wrote to La Stampa to deny speculation he had been forced to step down.
 "There isn't the slightest doubt about the validity of my resignation from the Petrine ministry," he wrote in a letter to the newspaper.
 "The only condition for the validity is the full freedom of the decision.
 Speculation about its invalidity is simply absurd," he wrote.
 In an interview on 28 February 2021, Benedict again repeated the legitimacy of his resignation.